UniversalStandard/ook/README.md

   after={{
     content: '',
     display: 'block',
-    background: 'red',
+    background: 'tomato',
     width: '100px',
     height: '100px'
   }}
 >
 ```

-> Note: Pseudo classes and breakpoints within pseudo elements aren't currently supported but will be in the future. 🤷‍♂️
+> **Note:** Pseudo classes (`hover`, etc.) and breakpoints within _pseudo elements_ aren't currently supported but they will be in the future.

+## Tips

+- If you ever feel like you're looking at a mountain of `<Ook>`s, you should break your component down into smaller components with only a few `<Ook>`s and friendlier names.
+It sounds like cliche advice, but it's particularly applicable to Ook.

 ---

-That's it.
-That's the API. 🍌
+Have a banana for making it to the end. 🍌